kbitr/cloudflare-docs/src/content/docs/workers/observability/traces/known-limitations.md

 Without trace context propagation, you will also see an additional trace whenever your Worker is making a call to another Worker via service bindings or to a Durable Object.

-### Support for more spans and attributes
+### Missing instrumentation for some spans and attributes
 We are adding more automatic instrumentation for every part of the Workers platform.
 While we first want to give you visibility into the duration of every operation within your request, we also planning to add more detailed attributes on each span.
-You can find a complete list of what is already instrumented [here](link).
-Your [feedback](link) on what’s missing will help us prioritize accordingly.
+You can find a complete list of what is already instrumented [here](/workers/observability/traces/spans-and-attributes).
+Your feedback on what’s missing will help us prioritize accordingly.

 ### Support for custom spans and attributes:
 While automatic instrumentation covers the platform interactions, we know you need visibility into your own application logic too.
 We're working to support the [OpenTelemetry API](https://www.npmjs.com/package/@opentelemetry/api) to make it easier for you to instrument custom spans within your application.